Zemdalk/zemdalk.github.io/_posts/2022-01-15-Big Potential.md

 ---

+# Part I. THE BIG PROBLEM WITH SMALL POTENTIAL

 ## Chap 1.
 The Power of Hidden Connections

 - The more you help people find their light, the brighter you both will shine.
 (4)